 - The broad range of expertise within the School allows us to provide training in an unusually wide range of methodological techniques

-- A distinctive feature of the School is that the integration which exists across different disciplines provides unique opportunities for multi-disciplinary research projects
+- Our integration across different disciplines provides unique opportunities for multidisciplinary research projects

 |Mode of study||Full-time, part-time|